Written by Jesse H. Downing

-Hello there, members of the ~~Moss Point~~ Millsaps computer club!
-Today I'm going to give you all a quick tutorial in connecting to our Raspberry Pi server, which you should have an account on.
-If you don't have an account, just ask the current sysadmin (probably the president) how to connect!
+Moss Point Millsaps computer club!
+Today I'm going to give you all a quick tutorial in connecting to our Linux server, which you should have an account on.
+If you don't have an account, just ask the current sysadmin (probably the president) to create one for you.

 ssh.
 If the program exists, you're good!
 On any Mac, Linux, or BSD machine, you should be able to access it from your terminal.
 On the newest versions of Windows (Windows 10 in 2018 and onwards), you can access it from the Command Prompt.
 If you have WSL (Windows Subsystem for Linux) installed, you can also access it from there.

 If you would like a more robust SSH client for Windows, or if you just don't have one installed, you can always get PuTTY.
 It's an excellent terminal emulator with lots of features that will help you venture into the world of text-based computing (and I guess X11, if yer a prude).

 Okay!
 So here's the deets you need!

 Hostname: mpcclub.info Port Num: 422 Username: <provided by your sysadmin>

 The syntax for the SSH command is simple, just type in:

 You will then be prompted for your password.

 passwd command.
 A password does you no good if someone else knows it, even if it's just the sysadmin!

 And that's it!
 If you want to use PuTTY, just enter in the correct hostname and port number and mark the service as SSH.
 You can configure the rest however you'd like.
 SSH keys are also welcome (and more secure)!